WebXCube/webXcube.github.io/paper/paper.md

 # Documentation

 All nessesary documentation is avalible on the WebXCube repository.
-Additonal updates to code will be added periodically.
+Additonal updates to the project will be added periodically dependent on addtional functionality created.

 # Acknowledgements